shiveshcodes/wncc-soc.github.io/_pages/projects/2022/project268.md

 4  Knowledge of Blockchain Basics: My mentees should have a basic understanding of blockchain technology and how it works, including the concepts of distributed ledgers, consensus algorithms, and smart contracts.
 Just the roadmap OfCourse

-5 Familiarity with Solidity: Solidity is the primary programming language used for writing smart contracts on the Ethereum blockchain.

-6 Understanding of Cryptography: Cryptography is an essential aspect of blockchain technology, so your mentees should have a basic understanding of cryptographic concepts, such as public and private keys, hashing, and digital signatures.

 Don't worry if you don't know some of these, I and my co-mentor will make you learn all of these and help you at all the points        <br>
     </p>
 </div>